uptane/uptane-standard/uptane-standard.md

 * A payload of metadata to be signed
 * An attribute containing the signature(s) of the payload, each specified by:
-  * The identifier of the key being used to sign the payload
+  * A globally unique identifier of the key being used to sign the payload, such as the hexadecimal digest of the SHA-256 hash of the canonical JSON form of the key
-  * The signing method (e.g. ed25519, rsassa-pss, etc.)
-  * A hash of the payload to be signed
+  * The signature from the corresponding key over the payload

-  * The hashing function used in the signature (e.g. sha256, sha512-224, etc.)
+Note that when public keys corresponding to signatures are distributed in the signed payload of role-specific metadata, they MUST indicate at least the following 3 attributes:

-  * The signature over all of the above items.
-Note, that this needs to cover both the payload and all the other portions of the attribute (identifier, signing method, etc.).
+* The globally unique identifier of the key used to sign the payload
+* Which public key signature system is to be used to verify the signature, such as RSA or ECDSA
+* Which particular signature scheme is to be used to verify the signature, such as "rsassa-pss-sha256" or "ecdsa-sha2-nistp256"
+* The value of the public key itself (which MAY be, for example, formatted as a PEM string)

 The payload differs depending on the role.
 However, the payload for all roles shares a common structure.
 It SHALL contain the following 4 attributes: